wp-plugins/icegram/readme.txt

 == Changelog ==
+= 1.8.10 =
+* Fix: Comapatibility for themes with CSS class name conflicts
+* Fix: Comaptibility with "autoptimize" and other minification plugins
+* Fix: Local site targeting not working without wildcard character

 = 1.8.9 =
 * New: Both body and button colors (background and foreground) can now be set
 * Update: Brought back CTA Buttons default colors